Qgel/FratAttack/README.md

 [1]: # "At least you assume that's what they want.
 Maybe they just want to bring world-peace and elevate humanity to the next level of existence, who knows."

+#Download
+This game is completely free and you can print it out yourself.
+You can [download](https://bitbucket.org/Mirko_K/fratattack/downloads/FratAttack.pdf) a PDF version that I try to keep up-to-date.

 # Objective
 To save humanity, you must collect alien materials and construct the weapons used to destroy them!
  The first player to reach a set amount of weapons wins the game.